The AAS is pleased to announce the formation of the AAS Topical Conference Series (AASTCS, pronounced "aztecs").

 The AAS therefore seeks proposals for cutting-edge topical meetings representing frontier research in astronomy and astrophysics, planetary science, heliophysics or related scientific areas.
 Details are provided below.

-Selections will be made by the AAS vice-presidents by 1 July 2013 and logistical planning will begin shortly thereafter.
+Selections for 2016 will be made by the AAS vice-presidents by 1 July 2015 and logistical planning will begin shortly thereafter.
 We anticipate a similar schedule for future years.

 Proposals from all areas of the astronomical sciences are welcome.
-The AAS vice-presidents will identify the most scientifically interesting and currently relevant meetings proposed and select three (initially) as AAS Topical Conferences for 2014.
+The AAS vice-presidents will identify the most scientifically interesting and currently relevant meetings proposed and select three as AAS Topical Conferences for 2016.

 The AAS Executive Office will organize all logistical and financial aspects of the meeting.
 Meeting organizers have great flexibility in designing the scientific program, but must follow the general meeting policies of the Society, including that the distribution of invited speakers represent the broad demographics of the Society membership.